 Coffee and spices

-To make coffee more easily digestible for you as Vata or Pitta you can add spices like cinnamon, cardamom or ginger.
+To make coffee more easily digestible for you as Vata or Pitta you can add spices like cinnamon, cardamom, vanilla or ginger.

 Coffee and milk